FunbiOyede/DR-ReceiptGenerator/README.md

 # Migration Activity
+Ismi wants to utilize the use of docker containers to increase the portability, efficiency, scalability and speed to deployments of Ismi beta.

 ## Objective
 1. Mirattion is be at a very low cost and very simple architure as Ismi is a small business